jacksonjacobs1/ray-cluster-launcher/README.md

 ```

 ## Cluster Setup
+Cluster setup is a user-level procedure, as opposed to a system-level procedure: **Each user must set up their cluster individually.** The client machine is used to launch the cluster, so SSH passwordless login must be enabled between the client machine and all cluster nodes.

-SSH passwordless login must be enabled between the head node and all worker nodes.
-This can be done by generating a public/private key pair on the head node and copying the public key to all worker nodes.
+This can be done by generating a public/private key pair on the client machine and copying the public key to the cluster nodes.
 See [here](https://www.ssh.com/ssh/copy-id) for more details.
 Here is an example of how this may be done:

 1. On the client machine, generate a public/private key pair and press enter through the prompts.
 It's important to leave the passphrase blank.
 ```bash